jeyu54217/Notes/README.md

 ```
 > Markdown All in One Create Table of Contents
 ```
-## ChatGPT Prompts
+## genAI Prompts
 ```
-Adjust these sentences to be more precise and easily interpretable by ChatGPT " "
+Adjust these sentences to be more precise and easily interpretable by AI " "
 ```
 ```
 Rephrase these sentences to emulate casual British English " "